-Music is like a beautiful cake.
+Music is like a beautiful banquet.
 It brings people together to taste the heart of it.

 Guruji Dasbandu Sharma

 Below is my teacher Guruji Dasbandu Sharma from Jullander in Hariana state.
 He was a very accomplished all round musician who played on All India Radio regularly.
 He had a school in Upper Dharamsala near the Khadi shop upstairs and it was a honour to learn from him.

 He treated me as one of his own and daily after class we would eat especially made parathas or parontas (HP vernacular) chappaties with vegetables stuffed from his favorite chapatti wallah.
 He was held in high esteem by the local community for his musical abilities even though he had a weakness with the dreaded drink later in his life.
 He was a very passioinate man who one could feel music ooze out of him.

 With him is a friend from Spain Jose who learnt sitar at the same time as I studied tabla.

 After he gave me some new kaida to practice he often sat back on his sofa and seemingly fell asleep but as soon as I made an error in my practice he quickly arose and berated me gently.